 The economics of recycling plastic

-That makes a huge difference for some things – notably aluminium– but even recycling glass leads to a small energy saving and consequent reduction in greenhouse gas emissions.
+That makes a huge difference for some materials–– notably aluminium––but even recycling glass saves energy and, consequently, reduces greenhouse gas emissions.
 Recycling can also provide a reliable, non-imported source of scarce resources such as the rare earth metals that are crucial parts of touchscreens and other high-tech devices.

-Earlier this year, it was revealed that recycling rates have fallen in half of local authorities in the UK because councils are increasingly throwing everything into the incinerators to save money.
+Earlier this year, it was revealed that recycling rates have fallen in half of the local authorities in the UK because councils are increasingly throwing everything into the incinerators to save money.

 From landfills to the ocean

-In countries like India, waste pickers sort through the trash to find the pieces that are most valuable– thicker plastics and metals.
-The remainder becomes landfilled or incinerated, creating a health crisis for communities.
+In countries like India, waste pickers sort through the trash to find the pieces that are most valuable––thicker plastics and metals.
+The remainder becomes landfilled or is incinerated, creating a health crisis for communities.
 Local waterways act like conveyor belts, sending plastic straight out to sea.

 Eight million metric tons of plastic enter the ocean each year.
 Countries like China, Indonesia, the Philippines, Thailand, and Vietnam contribute to 60% of ocean plastic due to mismanaged landfills.